blog

 Internal Penetration Testing Vs. External Penetration Testing

-Internal penetration testing takes that a step further by determining exactly what the breach exposes and what information the bad actor will be able to access once that external breach occurs.
-Additionally, it can also simulate what an inside attacker, a person who has some type of access to your network/systems already, can accomplish from their starting point in the internal network.
-It is an important next layer of protection if you are concerned about an inside attack or have run an external pen test and want to know exactly what additional risks you face once that outside breach happens.
+Internal penetration testing goes a step further than that and determines exactly what the breach exposes as well as what information the malicious actor will be able to access once the external breach has occurred.
+In addition to this, it has the capability of simulating what an inside attacker, which is defined as a person who already possesses some level of access to your network or systems, is able to achieve from their vantage point within the internal network.
+If you are concerned about an attack from the inside of your organization or have conducted an external pen test and want to know exactly what additional risks you face once a breach on the outside of your organization has occurred, this is an important additional layer of protection to add.

-Internal attacks are often more damaging to companies, because they have a head start – they begin already inside the network.
-Plus, if a breach is conducted by a disgruntled employee or an insider, they often know where to look for the most damaging files and are more efficient in their attack methodology, leading to a quicker and larger data breach.
+Internal attacks are typically more damaging to businesses than external ones because the former get a head start and begin their work already within the target organization's network.
+In addition, if a breach is carried out by a disgruntled employee or an insider, the perpetrator typically is aware of where to look for the most damaging files and is more effective in their attack methodology, which results in a data breach that is both more rapid and more extensive.

-By conducting internal penetration, your organization can determine vulnerabilities or weaknesses within computer systems, access points, WiFi networks, firewalls, local servers, passwords and/or other employee-focused access areas.
-You will also be able to figure out exactly how damaging breaching these internal components can be to your organization and how to shore them up or improve their efficacy as it relates to cybersecurity.
+Your company can determine the vulnerabilities or weaknesses within its computer systems, access points, WiFi networks, firewalls, local servers, passwords, and/or other employee-focused access areas by conducting an internal penetration.
+You will also be able to determine exactly how detrimental a breach of these internal components can be to your organization, as well as how to strengthen them or improve their efficiency in terms of cybersecurity and how to do so.

-Are You Ready to Conduct Internal Penetration Testing?
+Are You Prepared to Carry Out an Internal Penetration Test?

-Determining all of your cybersecurity vulnerabilities and how breaching them could impact your organization is important.
-Therefore, you should consider conducting an external pen test followed by an internal penetration test because it could result in long-term benefits and savings to your company.
+It is important to determine all of your organization's cybersecurity vulnerabilities and the potential effects a breach of those vulnerabilities could have on your business.
+Because of this, you should give some thought to conducting an external pen test followed by an internal penetration test because doing so may result in long-term benefits and cost savings for your business.

 Home